oanda/apidocs/v1/auth.md

 ## Third Party Applications

-OANDA supports web based third party applications to access the OANDA API on behalf of OANDA users.
+OANDA supports third party applications to access the OANDA API on behalf of OANDA users.
 OANDA's API uses the [OAuth 2.0 protocol](http://tools.ietf.org/html/draft-ietf-oauth-v2-31) to provide this capability.
-It is the responsibility of the third party application to successfully complete the server-side flow to obtain the required access token.
+It is the responsibility of the third party application to successfully complete the OAuth authentication flow to obtain the required access token.

 Once the access token has been obtained, your application can use it in the same manner a [personal access token](#using-a-personal-access-token) is used.